rebeccawilliams/oldrebeccawilliamssite/content/pages/community.md

           technologists, lawyers, and policymakers that meet to discuss and hack everything betwixt law and technology.
 Rebecca co-founded the group and hosted 70+ panels, trainings, and hackathons over 7 years.
-During that time, she also served on the board of [Legal Hackers ](legalhackers.org)which shepherds 130+ chapters around the world.
+During that time, she also served on the board of [Legal Hackers](legalhackers.org), which shepherds 130+ chapters around the world.
         subtitle: 2013-2020 (Co-organizer)
         image: images/DCLHsite.png
         actions: